AP sources: WH aide dismissed McCain view, says 'he's dying' | New Country 923

 The Hill newspaper first reported the comment.

-The 81-year-old Arizona Republican was diagnosed in July with glioblastoma, an aggressive brain cancer.
+The 81-year-old Arizona Republican, who has spent three decades in the Senate, was diagnosed in July with glioblastoma, an aggressive brain cancer.
 He left Washington in December and underwent surgery last month for an infection.

 Sadler is a special assistant to the president.
 She did not respond to a request for comment Thursday evening.

-McCain’s wife, Cindy McCain, responded with a tweet tagged to Sadler: “May I remind you my husband has a family, 7 children and 5 grandchildren.”
+McCain’s wife, Cindy, responded with a tweet tagged to Sadler, “May I remind you my husband has a family, 7 children and 5 grandchildren.”

+Sen. McCain, a Navy pilot who was beaten in captivity during the Vietnam War, has urged his fellow senators to reject Haspel.
+He said Wednesday that he believes she’s a patriot who loves the country but “her refusal to acknowledge torture’s immorality is disqualifying.”

+Haspel faced grilling Wednesday by the Senate Intelligence Committee about her role overseeing some CIA operations after the Sept.
+11 attacks.
+She told senators that she doesn’t believe torture works as an interrogation technique.